rmorais06/Agent-Swarm/README.md

 # Agent-Swarm
-Absolutely!
-Here is the complete and professional README.md translated into English, ready for your GitHub repository.

-Markdown

-# Coding Challenge: Agent Swarm

 ## Introduction

 This project is the solution for the AI agent swarm coding challenge.
 The application consists of a multi-agent system designed to collaboratively process user requests and generate comprehensive responses.
 The architecture is centered around a router agent that efficiently directs queries to specialized agents, ensuring accuracy and resource optimization.